 The committee is particularly interested in receiving abstracts from early-career researchers on nicotine.

-The formal programme will take place Friday 15th and Saturday 16th June 2018.
-The programme will be updated regularly and you can receive information by registering for GFN updates here (with information about the conference, the Nicotine Science and Policy website also provides daily updates - news, research, comment and policy analysis on nicotine containing products, in particular nicotine delivery devices such as electronic cigarettes).
+The formal programme will take place Friday 12th and Saturday 13th June 2020.
+As it evolves the programme will be updated regularly and you can receive information by registering for GFN updates here

-In addition there will be a number of associated side events, commencing on Thursday 14th June – including the second International Symposium on Nicotine Technology (ISoNTech) and meetings organised by the International Network of Nicotine Consumer Organisations (INNCO).
+In addition there will be a number of associated side events, commencing on Thursday 11th June – including the fourth International Symposium on Nicotine Technology

-On Thursday 14th June, in the evening, we will have the fifth Michael Russell Memorial Oration, followed by the presentation of the GFN awards and the conference social event, to which all participants are invited.
+As well on Thursday 11th June, in the evening, we will have the fifth Michael Russell Memorial Oration, followed by the presentation of the Michael Russell Award and the conference social event, to which all participants are invited.